ansys/ansys-tools-common/doc/source/index.rst

         :link: user_guide/index
         :link-type: doc

-        Understand key concepts for implementing its tools in your workflows.
+        Understand key concepts for implementing the tools in your workflows.